Empowering adults to pursue and maintain connections to live the life they want

 Who’s on the LifeNet Team?

-More than just a single caseworker, each adult’s LifeNet Team consists of an array of people who have experience in understanding and meeting the needs of adults on the autism spectrum:
+More than just a single caseworker, each LifeNet adult is supported by a team of people who have experience in understanding and meeting the needs of adults on the autism spectrum:

 - LifeNet Program Director – overall administrator and ombudsman